DHTMLX/docs-diagram/docs/api/selection/getsubid_method.md

 ### Returns

-The subId (if any) of the selected item.
+The method returns the subId (if any) of the selected item

 ### Example